 Being approved by the Fostering Panel

-You will be invited to attend our Fostering Panel that will make a recommendation as to your suitability to foster a child, the final decision is then made by the agency decision maker.
-If successful, we will start to match you with a child or young person.
+You will be invited to attend our Fostering Panel that will make a recommendation as to your suitability to foster a child, the final decision is then made by the agency decision maker. when successful, we will start to match you with a child or young person.